eliemichel/LearnWebGPU/next/getting-started/opening-a-window.md

 		return 1;
 	}

-	// Warning: this is still not Emscripten-friendly while (app.IsRunning()) {
+	// Warning: this is still not Emscripten-friendly, see below while (app.IsRunning()) {
 		app.MainLoop();
 	}